Recent content from Abby Simons

 After nearly three weeks of testimony, the defense rested its case Thursday in the murder trial of former Minneapolis police officer Derek Chauvin.
 Here's a look back at each day's testimony.

-These are the individuals who have testified so far in the trial of Derek Chauvin for the killing of George Floyd.
+These are the individuals who testified in the trial of Derek Chauvin for the killing of George Floyd.

 Here's a look at the major players in the trial of a former Minneapolis police officer for the killing of George Floyd.